SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "entry.answerPlainBr" contains the same as above, except that all newlines will be converted to the HTML tag

 "entry.answerParsed" contains a parsed version of the entry.
-This is only available if the system is configured to allow parsing of FAQ.
-This is controlled in the Registry table by setting "value" to 0 where reg\_id= 64.
+This is only available if the system is configured to allow parsing of the FAQ.
+This is controlled in the Registry table by setting "value" to 0 where reg_id= 64.

 "entry.title" contains the title of the entry